luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 In the Atomspace, a :code:`PredicateNode` provides a label for these predicate concepts.
 A more formal description of a :code:`PredicateNode` in the Atomspace is here: `<https://wiki.opencog.org/w/PredicateNode>`_  Formally, a :code:`PredicateNode` is a node that can be evaluated to create a *TruthValue*.
 In the next chapter we'll cover exactly how predicates are evaluated, but for now it's ok if this idea is a little vague.

-As seen in previous chapter, the below Scheme snippet tells the Atomspace that "Fido the Dog's weight is 12.5kg".
+As seen in previous chapter, the below Scheme snippet is one possible way to tell the Atomspace that "Fido the Dog's weight is 12.5kg".

 .. code-block:: scheme